EvoDriveVLA: Evolving Driving VLA Models via Collaborative Perception-Planning Distillation

-\paragraph{MC-Dropout Trajectory Sampling.} Although the coarse-to-fine trajectory refinement strategy yields relatively accurate candidate trajectories, we further aim to enhance trajectory diversity in order to provide the student model with a more plausible and diverse trajectory distribution.
-To this end, we propose a Monte Carlo Dropout (MC-Dropout) sampling strategy.
-Specifically, for each hidden state $\mathbf{h} \in \mathcal{S}_h$, we apply $N$ stochastic dropout perturbations while keeping the model parameters fixed, resulting in a set of diversified hidden state samples:
+\paragraph{MC-Dropout Trajectory Sampling.} Although the coarse-to-fine strategy enables the oracle teacher to rectify its predictions, we further introduce a Monte Carlo Dropout (MC-Dropout) trajectory sampling strategy to enhance both the precision and robustness of the supervision signal.
+Instead of relying on a single deterministic forward pass, we apply $N$ stochastic dropout perturbations to the oracle teacher's output hidden state $\mathbf{h} \in \mathcal{S}_h$ while keeping parameters fixed, resulting in a set of diversified hidden state samples: